cooolgamer/Custom-Homemenu-3DS/README.md

 # Need help?
 Or just want to see my other projects?
 Join my discord server for help/report bugs or chat! https://discord.gg/hKgeSYqcsC
 # Known issues
-* Close button homemenu settings press what is behind it (Z order problem, don't know how to fix)
+* Close button on homemenu settings press what is behind it (Z order problem, don't know how to fix)